kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 # Recover a Kadena Spirekey account

-After you register a device for a Kadena SpireKey account, the account details are stored on the Kadena blockchain and in the `Local storage` property for the browser you used to register the account.
+After you register a device for a Kadena SpireKey account, the account details are stored on the Kadena blockchain and in the `Local storage` of the browser you used to register the account.
 You can view this information using the Developer Tools for the browser by selecting **Application**, then expanding **Storage**.
 If you clear local storage—for example, by selecting **Clear